...

 Microsoft Power Apps is a low-code application platform that enables users to build custom business apps quickly and with minimal coding.
 It integrates smoothly with the Microsoft ecosystem, making it a natural fit for organizations already using tools like SharePoint, Teams, and Dynamics 365.
 Power Apps is built on three core components:

-According to recent stats, over 500 million digital apps and services will be developed by the end of 2025, with more than 70% of these built using low-code/no-code tools.
-This shows a huge potential to go for Power Apps, where you don’t have to rely entirely on developers.
+A recent study states that the world will see the creation of over 500 million digital apps and services by the end of 2025, with 70% built using low-code/no-code tools.
+This shows the potential of Power Apps.

 Power Apps Pricing Plans